albertllousas/simple-cqrs-with-es/readme.md

                      |   |-- inbound // they call the inbound ports, also call primary actors
                      |   |   |-- rest  // rest entry-points
                      |   |   `-- eventhandlers // listeners of app events
-                     |   `-- outbound // implementations of the outbound ports
+                     |   `-- outbound // implementations of the outbound ports, repositories
                      `-- cqrs // non-hexagonal components

 ```